YongjieLin1998/CORAL/README.md

 CORAL (Clone Oriented Reconstruction of Attractors in the Landscape) is a project for heritable cell state identification and gene expression dynamics inference, mainly based on the lineage tracing strategy.

+## Development and Feedback

+We are working to improve CORAL and add new functions.
+Thus, your feedback and suggestions are very welcome.
+If you need a new specific function and find something not working, just let us know and we'll fix it.

+Contact: Yongjie Lin (linyjie@pku.edu.cn)

 ## CORAL-base

 **CORAL-base** is the current R version of CORAL, designed for one-timepoint lineage tracing dataset analysis.
 By integrating lineage information, it provides an alternative way to define the boundary of a truly 'heritable' cell state, rather than a 'cluster'.
 The resulting 'CORAL'-like cell state tree enables a systematic analysis of 'memory genes' participating in many biological processes.